 - Expert witness

-With more than 150 years of experience of the UK property market, you can rely on us to help you find the right solution to your lease issues.
-Our expertise extends across a range of sectors, including offices, industrial and logistics, retail, residential, healthcare, public sector, licensed, leisure and hotels.
+With more than 150 years of experience in the UK property market, you can rely on us to help you find the right solution to your lease issues.
+Our expertise extends across a range of sectors, including offices, industrial and logistics, retail, residential, healthcare, public sector, aviation and licensed, leisure and hotels.

-Because our Lease Advisory team only comprises of lease specialists, we are able to offer advice based on informed market knowledge and a thorough understanding of contract terms and legislation.
+Recruiting specialist lease advisors is fundamental for any matters involving commercial leases.
+We offer advice based on informed market knowledge and a thorough understanding of contract terms and legislation.

-We always ensure that our clients’ interests are protected and that they are able to secure the best possible chance of achieving their desired outcome, whilst minimising their costs and liabilities.
+We always ensure that your interests are protected and you stand the best possible chance of securing your desired outcome, whilst minimising their costs and liabilities.

-In cases where continuing occupation of a commercial premises is no longer viable, you will have to negotiate the surrender of your lease with your landlord and agree an exit strategy.
+In cases where continuing occupation of a commercial premises is no longer viable, you will be required to negotiate the surrender of your lease with your landlord and agree on an exit strategy.
 There are certain things expected of you before an exit can take place.
 This can include break clauses, early termination options and dilapidations.

-Our team of Building Consultants can review your dilapidations bill to ensure the costs are fair, by checking them against your lease obligations and providing an independent quote for the work required.
-We can also help you appreciate the full implications of the dilapidation clauses in your new lease, to ensure they are reasonable and fair.
+Our team can review your dilapidations bill to ensure the costs are fair by checking them against your lease obligations and providing an independent quote for the work required.
+We can also help you to appreciate the full implications of the dilapidation clauses in your new lease to ensure they are reasonable and fair.

 During this time, both parties may review the current agreement to ensure that there is a viable justification for any amends to be made in the terms and conditions, including rental payments and break clauses.

-Most lease contracts include a clause which allows a rent review to take place after a certain period of time.
-Reviewing the current rent charges and adjusting it accordingly allows landlords to benefit from the uplift in market value, experienced by property and its surrounding area.
+Most lease contracts will include a clause that allows a rent review to take place after a certain period of time.
+Reviewing the current rent charges and adjusting it accordingly allows landlords to benefit from the uplift in market value experienced by property and its surrounding area.

 However, tenants could use a rent review to their advantage by using the regular break clauses to negotiate more favourable lease terms.

-Our Lease Advisory consultants will work with you to ensure your rent review runs smoothly and efficiently to ensure that:
+Our lease advisory consultants will work with you to ensure rent reviews run smoothly and efficiently to ensure that:

 - Landlords can optimise their property’s profitability

 A poorly executed rent review can be expensive and both parties might fail to reach a mutually agreeable resolution.
-At worst, it could lead to the dissolution of a commercial contract therefore, it is critical you seek professional advice when navigating this process to ensure an amicable resolution.
+At worst, it could lead to the dissolution of a commercial contract, therefore, it is critical you seek professional advice when navigating this process to ensure an amicable resolution.